MicrosoftDocs/power-platform/power-platform/guidance/coe/governance-components.md

 ### App Archive and Clean Up View

 A model-driven app that provides an interface to canvas apps that have been highlighted for archiving, and their approval status.

-This model driven app works in conjunction with other apps and flows in the CoE toolkit to facilitate the process described for the [app auditing process](example-processes.md).
+This model-driven app works in conjunction with other apps and flows in the CoE toolkit to facilitate the process described for the [app auditing process](example-processes.md).

 **Customize**: Instead of using this model-driven app, you can modify the Power Platform Admin View app to show the Archive Approval entity.